Become a Voter Registrar

 One of the primary reasons people are interested in joining the League of Women Voters is to help activate their communities to take part in democracy.
 The most basic right we have is the right to vote, and the League wants to be sure we do all we can to support active voter participation.

 Many of our members are certified as voter registrars.
-If you would like to become a voter registrar, contact Allene Harding at firstname.lastname@example.org.
+If you would like to become a voter registrar, contact voterservice [at] wheatonlwvil.org.

 Community Volunteer Opportunities:

-We have several opportunities to volunteer to register voters and tell people about the League of Women Voters!
-Click the links for the event below to sign up:
+When we have opportunities to volunteer to register voters, answer questions about voting, and tell people about the League of Women Voters, those events will be listed here.

 Committee Volunteer Opportunities:

 We welcome interested members to join a committee at any time.
-If you wish to join a committee or have questions, please send an email to firstname.lastname@example.org.
+If you wish to join a committee or have questions, please send an email to info [at] wheatonlwvil.org.

 Participate in completing an audit of Wheaton League finances including a review of bank statements, Pay Pal records, bills, receipts requesting payment, deposit slips and bookkeeping report.
 Meets in July.